HeriYantodotDev/reactTS-tailwind-eslint-prettier-starter/README.md

 If you encounter a TypeScript or linting error, please restart your VSCode.

 Now let's run `npm run test`.
-If you passes the test that means your configuration is correct.
+If you pass the test that means your configuration is correct.

 If you encounter some warning message like this: